-Taking nearly two years to finish, tucked away above a dry cleaners in Muswell Hill, London, the 14 man development team responsible created a unique, indefinable, well, how can I hope to finish that sentence?
+Taking nearly two years to finish, tucked away above a dry cleaner in Muswell Hill, London, the 14-man development team responsible created a unique, indefinable, well, how can I hope to finish that sentence?

 Notably it features a voiceover introduction by none other than Channel 4’s GamesMaster, astronomy virtuoso, Patrick Moore, plus a selection of backdrops drawn by acclaimed sci-fi artist, David Hardy, accredited with illustrating the work of Isaac Asimov, Arthur C. Clarke, Carl Sagan, Wernher von Braun, Brian Jones of the Rolling Stones, Brian May, and Patrick Moore.

 Despite its ‘acquired taste’ leanings, The Kristal was well received by Amiga critics who awarded the game scores ranging from 79% (C&VG, June 1989) to 91% (Zzap, June 1989).